Does your toddler refuse to listen, or does the opposite of what you say? Learn how to deal with a defiant 2 year old and avoid these 7 huge mistakes.

 - 4 Things to Remember When You Get Angry at Your Child

-Want more resources to respond to your defiant 2 year old?
+Want more resources to respond to your child?
 Discover one effective word to get kids to listen in this printable handout.
 Learn about the word, why it works and how to use it.
 Join my newsletter and download it below—at no cost to you: